xiejiestat/aCSS-simulation/README.md

-# aCSS-simulation
+# A Generalized Framework for Approximate Co-Sufficient Sampling

-This repository provides simulation code for **Approximate Co-Sufficient Sampling (aCSS)**, a novel resampling framework for generating synthetic copies and conducting statistical inference.
+This repository contains simulation code for **Approximate Co-Sufficient Sampling (aCSS)**, a generalized resampling framework for constructing synthetic copies and performing statistical inference.

-The implementation is intended to support the experimental results in our accompanying paper and to facilitate reproducibility and further methodological development.
+The code is designed to reproduce the simulation results in the accompanying paper and to serve as a reference implementation for further research and extensions.

 ## Reference

 Xie, J. and Huang, D. (2025).
-*Approximate Co-Sufficient Sampling*.
+* A Generalized Framework for Approximate Co-Sufficient Sampling*.
 arXiv:2506.12334
 https://arxiv.org/abs/2506.12334